Abbreviations : Report Help

 Enveloped, pleomorphic virions 40–200 nm in diameter with trimeric surface spikes

-Two or three single-stranded, usually ambisense, RNA molecules called small (S), (M [medium]), and large (L)
+Two or three single-stranded, usually ambisense coding arrangement, RNA molecules called small (S), medium (M), and large (L)

-Proteins produced from capped and not-polyadenylated mRNAs.
+Proteins are produced from capped and non-polyadenylated mRNAs.
 The 5′-cap structure is derived by polymerase slippage or cap-snatching from cellular mRNAs

-Predominantly fish (antennaviruses), mammals (mammarenaviruses) and reptiles (hartmaniviruses and reptarenaviruses), but possibly also bats and ticks
+Fish (antennaviruses), predominantly small mammals (mammarenaviruses), and reptiles (hartmaniviruses and reptarenaviruses), but potentially also bats and ticks

 Realm Riboviria, phylum Negarnaviricota, subphylum Polyploviricotina, class Ellioviricetes, order Bunyavirales.
-The family includes several genera and > 40 species
+The family includes 4 genera and 50 species

 Genus Hartmanivirus.
-This recently established genus currently includes 1 species for Hartmaan Institute snake virus 1 (HISV-1) discovered in captive snakes with boid inclusion body disease (BIBD).
+This recently established genus currently includes 4 species for 6 viruses discovered in captive snakes with boid inclusion body disease (BIBD).
 Hartmaniviruses are notable for genomes lacking a gene encoding the Z protein, which is encoded by mammarenaviruses and reptarenaviruses.

 Genus Reptarenavirus.
 This genus currently includes 5 species for 8 viruses discovered in captive snakes, some of which were suffering from BIBD.
-Reptarenaviruses are notable for their surface glycoproteins (GPs), which are more closely related to that of Ebola virus (order Mononegavirales, family Filoviridae) than to those of antennaviruses, hartmaniviruses, mammarenaviruses or other bunyaviruses.
+Reptarenaviruses are notable for their transmembrane surface GP2 glycoproteins, which are more closely related to those of ebolaviruses (order Mononegavirales, family Filoviridae) than to those of antennaviruses, hartmaniviruses, mammarenaviruses or other bunyaviruses.
+Reptarenaviruses are also unusual in that they are prone to cause co-infections, with multiple distinct S and L segments, not necessarily in a 1:1 ratio, being detectable in snakes.

 Genus Mammarenavirus.
-The genus currently includes 35 species for 42 viruses.
-These viruses have been detected in rodent hosts, apart from Tacaribe virus (TCRV) which has been found in phyllostomid bats and ixodid lone star ticks.
+The genus currently includes 39 species for 46 viruses.
+These viruses have been detected in rodent hosts, apart from Tacaribe virus (TCRV) which has been found only in phyllostomid bats and ixodid lone star ticks.
 Mammarenavirus infections of their natural rodent hosts are generally asymptomatic.
-However, some mammarenaviruses, such as Western African Lassa virus (LASV) and several viruses of South American origin, can also infect humans and cause severe and often fatal disease.
-Lymphocytic choriomeningitis virus (LCMV) can also cause disease in humans and poses a serious threat to immunocompromised individuals, including transplant recipients
+In humans, some mammarenaviruses, such as Western African Lassa virus (LASV) or several viruses of South American origin, can cause severe and often fatal diseases with hemorrhagic manifestations.
+Lymphocytic choriomeningitis virus (LCMV), the typical mammalian arenavirus, can also cause disease in humans and poses a serious threat to immunocompromised individuals.

 Figure 1.Arenaviridae.
-A) Electron micrograph of (mammalian) arenavirus particles, showing dark internal inclusion bodies, budding from an infected cell.
+A) Electron micrograph of (mammalian) arenavirus particles, showing dark internal inclusion bodies (Latin: arena, sand), budding from an infected cell.
 B) Schematic illustration of an arenavirus particle.
-Shown is the spherical and enveloped (grey) particle that is spiked with glycoproteins (GP, gold) around a layer of zinc finger matrix proteins (Z, brown; missing in hartmaniviruses).
-The small (S) and large (L) ribonucleoprotein (RNP) complexes inside the particle consist of nucleoprotein (NP, blue) and RNA-dependent RNA polymerase (L, green).
+Shown is the spherical and enveloped (grey) particle that is spiked with glycoproteins (GP, gold) around a layer of zinc-binding matrix proteins (Z, brown; missing in hartmaniviruses).
+The small (S) and large (L) ribonucleoprotein (RNP) complexes inside the particle consist of nucleoprotein (NP, blue) and RNA-directed RNA polymerase (L, green).

 Only known for members of the genus Mammarenavirus (see section on genus page).